Featured Comment

 If you love drinks with warm spices, try my Crock Pot Mulled Apple Cider, Crock Pot Pumpkin Spice Latte, and Spiced Pear Moscow Mule.

-- Whole Milk: I prefer whole milk for the most rich and decadent hot cocoa.
+- Whole Milk: I prefer whole milk for the richest and decadent hot cocoa.

 - Chocolate & Cocoa: Cocoa powder and bittersweet chocolate (chopped) combined bring extra chocolatey flavor.